Paris: Railways

-A central hub of the national rail network, Paris's six major railway stations (Gare du Nord, Gare de l'Est, Gare de Lyon, Gare d'Austerlitz, Gare Montparnasse, Gare Saint-Lazare) and a minor one (Gare de Bercy) are connected to three networks: the TGV serving four high-speed rail lines, the normal speed Corail trains, and the suburban rails (Transilien).
+A central hub of the national rail network, Paris's six major railway stations (Gare du Nord, Gare de l'Est, Gare de Lyon, Gare d'Austerlitz, Gare Montparnasse, Gare Saint-Lazare) and a minor one (Gare de Bercy) are connected to three networks: high-speed rail lines (TGV, Eurostar, Intercity Express, Frecciarossa), normal speed trains (Intercités, Intercités de nuit, Nightjet, TER), and the suburban rails (Transilien).
+The Transilien is the commuter rail network serving Paris region, through 9 lines, 392 stations and 1,294 km of rails.

-Métro, RER and tramway

-Since the inauguration of its first line in 1900, Paris's Métro network has grown to become the city's most widely used local transport system; today it carries about 5.23 million passengers daily through 16 lines, 308 stations (391 stops) and 245.6 km of rails.
-Superimposed on this is a 'regional express network', the RER, whose five lines (A, B, C, D, and E), 257 stops and 602 km of rails connect Paris to more distant parts of the urban area.
+Since the inauguration of its first line in 1900, Paris's Métro network has grown to become the city's most widely used local transport system.
+In 2015, it carried about 5.23 million passengers daily.
+There are 16 lines, 321 stations (405 stops) and 245.6 km of rails.
+Superimposed on this is a "regional express network", the RER, whose five lines, 257 stops, and 602 km of rails connect Paris to more distant parts of the urban area.
+With over 1.4 million passengers per day, RER A is the busiest metro line in Europe.
+The Paris region is served by a light rail network, the tramway.
+Opened since 1992, fifteen lines are operational.
+The network is 196.6 km long, with 283 stations.

-Over €26.5 billion will be invested over the next 15 years to extend the Métro network into the suburbs, with notably the Grand Paris Express project.

-In addition, the Paris region is served by a light rail network of nine lines, the tramway: Line T1 runs from Asnières-Gennevilliers to Noisy-le-Sec, Line T2 runs from Pont de Bezons to Porte de Versailles, Line T3a runs from Pont du Garigliano to Porte de Vincennes, Line T3b runs from Porte de Vincennes to Porte d'Asnières, Line T5 runs from Saint-Denis to Garges-Sarcelles, Line T6 runs from Châtillon to Viroflay, Line T7 runs from Villejuif to Athis-Mons, Line T8 runs from Saint-Denis to Épinay-sur-Seine and Villetaneuse, all of which are operated by the RATP Group, and line T4 runs from Bondy RER to Aulnay-sous-Bois, which is operated by the state rail carrier SNCF.
-Five new light rail lines are currently in various stages of development.